upperlinecode/upperline-intro-se-teacher-guide/day-08/lectures/mvc/LECTURE.md

 + Have students create their own views and connect them to the controller.
 + Add CSS file to the public directory and link it to ERB file.

   * In Sinatra, you don't have to link to the public directory.
-Any CSS file will be linked by `<link rel="stylesheet" type="text/css" href="css/style.css"> It's weird because you don't need a relative path with Sinatra.
+Any CSS file will be linked by `<link rel="stylesheet" type="text/css" href="css/style.css">`.
+By default, Sinatra already knows to look for static resources [files that don't change: stylesheets, images and JavaScript files] in the public directory.
-+ Add a photo to the site through the public directory. - same rule applies as the CSS directory, you just start the path from immediately inside the public directory.
++ Add a photo to the site through the public directory.
+Remember, just as with CSS files, Sinatra will look for photos in the public directory.
+The href attribute's path should start inside that public directory.
 + Add a model called `dog.rb` that has a few attributes like breed, age, and name.
 Explain purpose of having the model layer.
   + It allows us to create new instances of the dog class from the controller.
 + Add instance of the dog class in the `'/dog'` response and assign it to an instance variable so it can be used in the view.